atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 In this configuration, your TP-Link cluster router will be assigned an IP on your home network.
 The gateway for the cluster router will be the IP of your home network router.

 #### LAN Settings
 In the TP-Link router's LAN settings, you'll need to configure the LAN.
 This is where you can specify the subnet that your cluster nodes will run on.
 I chose to use the `10.100.0.0/24` CIDR for my cluster network.
-This will assign a gateway IP to your TP-Link router on this network.
+This gives me 254 IPv4 addresses to work with with (256 minus the broadcast ip and network address) which is more than enough for my little cluster.

 #### DHCP Settings
 In the TP-Link router DHCP settings you'll want to configure the IP range (within your LAN subnet) that the DHCP server can pull from when assigning IPs to devices joining the cluster network.
 A DHCP server is a Dynamic Host Configuration Protocol server.
 When new devices join a network they send out a discovery call to the DHCP server.
 The DHCP server then returns an offer containing an IP for the devices to use in the network and other configurations such as the DNS server to use.